 - Change beneficiaries or list backup beneficiaries once your child is finished with their education

 Using a 529 plan for generational wealth transfer purposes is smart if your estate is large.
-Even if your estate is forecasted to be below the estate tax threshold, it’s still nice to let funds grow tax-free and withdraw funds tax-free.
+Even if your estate is forecasted to be below the estate tax threshold, tax-free growth is great.

 Related: Open Up A Roth IRA For Your Children